If you mention content, you will not be strangers to what content is anymore.

 ⁕The URL is trending down

 After observing the traffic results on Ahrefs and Google Analytics, you filter out the URLs that tend to be analyzed further and offer improved solutions to return to the top.

 In the content audit sheet, you start importing the exported and filtered specific information including URL, Action, Content-Type, Title, Word count, RD, GA Session, GA Bounce rate, GA time onsite, Clicks, Impressions, and Position.

-RD is referring domains, you can get data from Ahrefs → Best by links → Export → Use Vlookup to find RD with the corresponding URL in the Content audit sheet.
+RD is referring domains, you can get data from Ahrefs → Best by linking → Export → Use Vlookup to find RD with the corresponding URL in the Content audit sheet.

 2/ Content filtering needs improvement

-You already know how to identify problematic content or need improvement.
-But with the website that has many articles, how to filter out that content without having to go through each article?
+You already know how to identify problematic content or needs improvement.
+But with a website that has many articles, how to filter out that content without having to go through each article?